yvestresor/Country-App/README.md

 Your task is to create an interactive web application that meets the following requirements:

-1. Display a list of countries sourced from the API on the main page.
-2. Implement a search feature allowing users to find specific countries using an input field.
+1. Implement a search feature allowing users to find specific countries sourced from the API using an input field.
-3. Provide the functionality to filter countries by region.
-4. Enable users to click on a country to view detailed information on a separate page.
-5. Allow users to navigate to the bordering countries from the detail page.
-6. (Optional) Incorporate a toggle feature for switching between light and dark color schemes.
+2. The search should include the first country containing the value input in their name.

 ## Implementation